-For example, a country that specifies a coal exit date, which is more ambitious than any previous NDC, in the submitted NDC will be the darkest colour blue (4).
-Specifying a coal exit date, which is not more ambitious than any previous NDC will be the third darkest colour blue (3).
-A mention of coal phase out in the NDC will be the second darkest blue (2), as it has "mentioned (no specific target or timeframe)".
-If coal exit is not mentioned, this country will have the lightest colour for that column (1).
-A country that is already coal-free and therefore does not have a progression timeline in their next decade of planning will be marked as grey, for N/A, with a popup hover label explaining this is "already achieved".
+For example: a country that does not mention reducing coal use in its NDC will have the lightest colour for that column (1).
+A mention of phasing down coal in the NDC will be the second darkest blue (2), as it has "mentioned (no specific target or timeframe)".
+If a country's new NDC quantifies its planned reduction in coal capacity or specifies a coal exit date, it will be the third darkest colour blue (3).
+Where this quantified target or timeline is included and is more ambitious than any previous NDC, it will be the darkest colour blue (4).
+A country that is already coal-free and therefore does not have a progression timeline in their next decade of planning will be marked as cream, with a popup hover label explaining that this metric is "Not applicable" (5).

-It also identifies whether a country's energy-related targets are conditional on international finance or support, which is especially relevant for developing countries.
+The tracker also identifies whether a country's energy-related targets are conditional on international finance or support, which is especially relevant for developing countries.
 For commitments linked to conditional finance, a textbox captures the relevant NDC quote, outlining which targets are dependent on external financial or capacity-building support.
+When calculating what percentage of developing countries have conditional targets in their NDCs, the list Emerging market and developing economies from the International Monetary Fund (IMF) was used to classify countries.